PROCESS & POLICIES

 Which human being?
 You, when you’re in the middle of an online job application, pasting your résumé piece-by-piece into an online form, and don’t need any further distractions.
 You especially don’t need to be distracted by fixing glitches that show up.
 It also makes a difference to the person reading the plain-text résumé you pasted into an e-mail.
 (You should do this only if they request it.
 There are exceptions, but if they apply to you, you’ll know it for certain.)

-So it actually takes time, concentration, and a certain amount of knowledge, if you want to do the best job possible.
+So it actually takes time, concentration, and a certain amount of knowledge and experience, if you want to do the best job possible of creating a plain-text version of your résumé.
 Some of my clients have this, some don’t.
 I prefer to give them the choice.
-Even if you do part or all of the job yourself (as when you’ve made revisions in your résumé), you’ll have the documents I send as examples of how to do it.
+Even if you do part or all of the job yourself (as when you’ve made revisions in your résumé), you’ll have the plain-text files I send as examples of how to do it.
 I bet you’ll learn something from them.

 For some further information about plain-text résumés, see the article Plain Text (ASCII) on the Résumé Encyclopedia page.

-The plain-text versions of your résumé will have the same wording as the Word versions, except in the online forms version there will be certain changes in information order for better compatibility with ATS processing.
+The plain-text versions of your résumé will have the same wording as the Word versions, except for certain minor changes in information order and headline wording for better compatibility with ATS processing.

 QUALITY CONTROL

 And there are still, and have always been, decision-makers who will throw out your résumé if you make even one or two spelling mistakes.
 (It’s reasonable to hold a sloppy résumé against an applicant, but even I don’t think it makes sense to demand perfection from job applicants in general.
-But there have always been people like that, and I can help you get past them.)
+But there have always been people like that, and I can help you get past them.
+I worked for years as a proofreader, editor, and typographic QC person, and there was little tolerance for mistakes in my résumé.)

 However, it’s been a very long time since many in the corporate world—or in the design world or the résumé world—have seen quality control done at professional levels.
 Unless, by “professional,” you mean “anyone who does something referred to as quality control as part of their job.”
-Those are usually just the people who are too low on the totem pole to get out of taking responsibility for someone else’s mistakes.
+In fact, the people who do proofreading or QC in corporate or design environments are usually just the people who are too low on the totem pole to get out of taking responsibility for someone else’s mistakes.
 Or they’re colleagues checking each other’s work, who never had professional QC experience, and in any case won’t risk offending their colleagues, much less their superiors.
 As the saying goes, “No control, no quality.”

 Unlike almost anyone else producing résumés,* I’ve done editing, rewrite, writing, and editorial and typographic proofreading and quality control, for scholarly and commercial publishers, corporations, ad agencies, design studios, and specialized typographic production houses.
-So I know what serious QC requires (among other things, time), and how to deal with any questions that come up.
-I put in more time on review and quality control than some résumé services spend on the entire job.
-That’s part of what my clients hire me for.
+So I know what serious QC requires (among other things, time, and an absence of BS), and how to deal with any questions that come up.
+I put in more time on review and quality control than cheap résumé services spend on the entire job.
+That’s part of what my résumé clients hire me for.
 No one else can hire me to do QC.

 * I won’t swear to the “almost.”